-1.5 PROJECT DESCRIPTION AND REQUIREMENTS
+1.5 PROJECT DESCRIPTION, REQUIREMENTS, AND AVAILABILITY OF STATE DATA

 All proposals in response to this request must meet the following conditions in order to be considered.
-Failure to meet these conditions will result in disqualification of the proposal, and the proposal will receive no further consideration.
+Failure to meet these conditions shall result in disqualification of proposal and the proposal shall receive no further consideration.